quilab/quilab.github.io/README.md

 ## About us

 QUILAB is the quantum computing laboratory at the University of Verona, dedicated to pushing the boundaries of quantum computing software from both theoretical and applicative perspectives.
-Our team of researchers and engineers focuses on advancing quantum machine learning, quantum languages, and quantum software development.
+Our research focuses on several topics including quantum machine learning, quantum languages, and quantum software development.

 1. [Publications](#publications)
 2. [Members](#members)